Saturday, March 31, 2012

 2004: Guitarist Jesse Colburn, ex-boyfriend of Avril Lavigne, left her band to pursue other opportunities.
 Craig Wood, bassist for Canada's Gob, replaced him.

-2004: Confessions by Usher soars to #1 on the album chart after selling 1 million copies in its first week.
+2004: Confessions by Usher soared to #1 on the Album chart after selling 1 million copies in its first week.

 2004: Ozzy Osbourne confirmed that he was reforming Black Sabbath for a concert tour in the summer.